-It is also important to note that the crotch restraint connects to the tray rather than the seat, which can come in handy when growing with your baby, but it also comes with a slew of negatives.
-The restraint is going prevent you from placing the tray flat on a table unless it has been completely cleared off.
-The incline would be enough to make berries, peas and the like roll off quickly.
-While this is not necessarily a deal breaker, it is something to consider since we know that little ones don't always make it through a full meal before needing to leave their seat.
+It is also important to note that the crotch restraint connects to the tray rather than the seat.
+This design can come in handy when growing with your baby, but it also comes with a slew of negatives.
+The restraint is going to prevent you from placing the tray flat on a table unless it has been completely cleared off.
+The incline would be enough to make berries, peas, and the like roll off quickly.
+While this is not necessarily a deal-breaker, it is something to consider since we know that little ones don't always make it through a full meal before needing to leave their seats.
 Lastly, it is essential to ensure you correctly adjust the straps and keep them snug to your baby since you will lose the additional safety measure a built-in crotch restraint would provide.

 Ease of Cleaning

 The tray on the SimpleSwitch is effortless to wipe clean with no sneaky places to attract unwanted crud.
 The crotch restraint is attached to the tray rather than the seat, which makes the tray large enough that it will not fit into the dishwasher comfortably.
 Although this is not a big deal as we recommend handwashing to avoid any possible chemical leeching, it is something to note.